Dragons’ Den: Series 14, Episode 14

 The pair made a counter offer of 15%, buying back 5% if they hit their targets.
 Negotiation followed and the duo eventually agreed to give away 25% equity, dropping down to 15% once KPIs had been met.

 Start-up business lesson: While some of Dragons were sceptical about the company valuation, Sinead and Adam Murphy's ambitious global strategy and evidence of previous sales success were a winning combination for Touker Suleyman.
-The pair also managed to successfully negotiate a deal with the angel investor, a skill that you can learn more about here.
+The pair also managed to successfully negotiate a deal with the angel investor.

 Inspired by the pitches on Dragons' Den?
 Take a look at the show's most successful businesses to date here.